open-telemetry/opentelemetry-rust/README.md

 If you have trouble accessing the doc, please get in touch on [Slack](https://cloud-native.slack.com/archives/C03GDP0H023).

-The meeting is open for all to join!
+The meeting is open for all to join.
+We invite everyone to join our meeting, regardless of your experience level.
+Whether you're a seasoned OpenTelemetry developer, just starting your journey, or simply curious about the work we do, you're more than welcome to participate!